Grid Fill Tool for Autodesk Maya 2025

 *Glass bottle with wireframe on shaded mode enabled, through Maya's 3D viewport.

-… a process which was normally done by hand, as I eventually found that Maya did not have this functionality built in (as of yet).
-It seemed to me that a 3D artist who needed to (hypothetically) fill a large number of n-gon faces with quads, would have to go with the following options to replicate Blender’s grid fill operator:
+I eventually found that Maya did not have this functionality built in (as of yet).
+It seemed to me that a 3D artist who needed to split a large number of n-gon faces into quads, would have to go with one of the following options to replicate Blender’s grid fill functionality:

-1. Find an existing script somewhere on the Internet in order to extend Maya’s capabilities and fill the n-gon faces
+1. Find an existing script to extend Maya’s capabilities and fill the n-gon faces

-If all else failed, then a 3D artist was to fall back on something such as the Multi-Cut Tool, to manually cut edges into each n-gon face.
+Normally, a 3D artist could use the Multi-Cut Tool to manually cut edges into an n-gon face.

 Research

-Additionally, the script provided the option to add an inset around the hole, to support additional operations such as edge loop selection and bevels.
-If enabled, then the width and direction of the inset could also be adjusted.
+Additionally, the script provided the option to add an inset around the hole, which made future operations on the outer edge (edge loop selection, beveling) easier to complete.
+The width and direction of the inset could also be adjusted.

 Grid Fill in Blender

 I tested out the grid fill option in Blender, and found that adjusting the span changed the number of divisions along the grid fill.
-And, adjusting the offset changed the starting position and angle of the grid fill.
+Additionally, adjusting the offset changed the starting position and angle of the grid fill:

 Blender Grid Fill